flynx/object.js/README.md

 ### `mixinFlat(..)`

-Mixin contents of objects into one
+Mixin contents of objects into one _base_ object
 ```
 mixinFlat(<base>, <object>, ..)
 	-> <base>